rafiquecudjoe/dockerstats/README.md

 - 📥 **Export selected metrics to CSV**
 - 🔔 **Configurable notifications:**
   - Desktop notifications for CPU/RAM thresholds or status changes (notification window in the browser)
-  - **Pushover integration:** Receive alerts on your mobile device via the Pushover app when containers exceed CPU/RAM thresholds or change status.
+  - **Pushover, Slack, Telegram & Discord integration:** Receive alerts on your mobile device or chat apps when containers exceed CPU/RAM thresholds or change status.
 (See configuration below)
 - 💬 **Status messages:** Visual feedback for actions like saving settings, checking updates, or errors

 ---